tumaer/SciML/lecture/gradients.md

 u^{\top} J_{f}(x) = \underbrace{u^{\top}}_{1 \times m} \underbrace{J_{f_{4}}(x_{4})}_{m \times m_{3}} \underbrace{J_{f_{3}}(x_{3})}_{m_{3} \times m_{2}} \underbrace{J_{f_{2}}(x_{2})}_{m_{2} \times m_{1}} \underbrace{J_{f_{1}}(x_{1})}_{m_{1} \times n}
 $$ (vjp_chain)

 for the solving of which reverse-mode differentiation is the most well-suited.
-The pseudo algorithm for which can be found below
+The pseudo algorithm for which can be found below.
+The cost of computation in this case is $\mathcal{O}(m)$.

 ```{figure} ../imgs/gradients/gradients_reverse_alg.png
 ---